 A student may withdraw from a course or from the University starting at the end of the add/drop period through the withdrawal deadline as posted on the Academic Calendar.
 The student may withdraw online through myWings or complete and submit an official withdrawal request form by the deadline to One-Stop Student Services.
 A grade of “W” will be assigned upon completion of the withdrawal request process, and no refund will be generated.
 If a student stops attending classes without officially withdrawing, a final grade of “F” is assigned.

 Petitioning to extend the withdrawal deadline is not permitted under normal circumstances.
 Extraordinary situations must be documented.

 Students should exercise care when withdrawing from classes, as such actions may impact the time needed to complete their degree(s) and current or future eligibility for financial aid and/or Veterans' Affairs (VA) educational benefits.
 Students seeking advice regarding the academic impact of withdrawing should contact their academic advisor.
 Students seeking advice regarding the impact withdrawing has on financial aid and/or VA benefits should contact One-Stop Student Services.

 A student may petition for late withdrawal if there are unusual circumstances clearly beyond the student’s control.
 A student may petition for withdrawal from a course up until the end of the term, prior to grades posting.
-Final approval/disapproval authority rests with the Waiver of University Policy Committee.
-The course instructor assigns a grade of “WP” or “WF" and may recommend an action to approve or disapprove the withdrawal, give no recommendation, or write an explanation of the applicable circumstances.
+Final approval/disapproval authority rests with the Student Petition of Academic Policy Committee.
+The course instructor assigns a grade of “WP” or “WF" and may recommend an action to approve or disapprove the withdrawal or write an explanation of the applicable circumstances.
 This policy does not mean a student has the right to withdraw from a course after the official withdrawal deadline simply because he/she had a passing grade at the time.